Spring Boot Tutorial: Build an MVC Java Web App using Netbeans

 </html>

-Next, create a view for creating a product form with the name `create.html` on `Resources/templates` folder then replace all codes with this.
+Next, create a view for creating a product form with the name `create.html` in the `Resources/templates` folder, then replace all codes with this.

 <!DOCTYPE HTML>